mmomtchev/documentation/docs/POLYGLOT.md

 ## Polyglot

-Polyglot mode switches documentation.js from running on babylon and [babel](https://babeljs.io/) as a JavaScript parser, to using [get-comments](https://github.com/tunnckocore/get-comments).
-This lets it grab comments formatted in the `/** Comment */` style from source code that _isn't_ JavaScript, like C++ or CSS code.
+Polyglot mode switches documentation.js from running on babylon and [babel](https://babeljs.io/) as a JavaScript parser, to using plain RegExp-based matching of comments formatted in the `/** Comment */` style from source code that _isn't_ JavaScript, like C++ or CSS code.

 Since documentation.js doesn't _parse_ C++ and lots of other languages (parsing JavaScript is complicated enough!), it can't make any of its smart inferences about their source code: it just